Paleo, Keto, or Vegan? Here’s How to Handle the Holiday Feasts

 INTERMITTENT FASTING

 Here’s the deal: you’ve got this.
-You know what to do, you just might need to readjust your fasting schedule the week of holiday festivities.
+You know what to do, you just might need to readjust your Intermittent Fasting and Keto fasting schedule the week of holiday festivities.
 How about you skip breakfast or lunch (or both!) the day of the holiday feast, suggests Abigail Roaquin on Mindful Keto.
 Skip breakfast (or lunch) (or both) on Thanksgiving or Christmas day.
 Opt out of the second wind.
 You might not need breakfast (or lunch) the day after the holiday feast.
 Listen to your body.

 VEGAN